 AI chatbots hide eating disorders, create deepfake ‘thinspiration’ and bias view

-Chatbots suffer from bias as well, and are likely to reinforce the mistaken belief that eating disorders "only impact thin, white, cisgender women," the report said, which could make it difficult for people to recognize symptoms and get treatment.
+Chatbots carry bias, too, and are likely to cement the mistaken idea that eating disorders “only impact thin, white, cisgender women.”
+That could make it harder for people to spot symptoms and get treatment.
 Researchers warn existing guardrails in AI tools fai

 Chatbots suffer from bias as well, and are likely to reinforce the mistaken belief that eating disorders "only impact thin, white, cisgender women," the report said, which could make it difficult for people to recognize symptoms and get treatment.
 Researchers warn existing guardrails in AI tools fail to capture the nuances of eating disorders like anorexia, bulimia, and binge eating.
 They "tend to overlook the subtle but clinically significant cues that trained professionals rely on, leaving many risks unaddressed."
 But researchers also said many clinicians and caregivers appeared to be unaware of how generative AI tools are impacting people vulnerable to eating disorders.